-(P.S. our advice is to check out every section.
-Often each factor interlinks with another so knowing about them all is really helpful!)
+(P.S.
+Our advice is to check out every section.
+Often each factor interlinks with or causes another so knowing about them all is really helpful!)

 The quality of the sex you are (or were) having is one of the MOST important aspects to wanting sex.

-If uncomfortable, bad or boring sex is closing down your desire, the “cure” is to learn how to have desirable sex!
+If uncomfortable, bad or boring sex is closing down your desire, increase your appetite by learning why dissatisfying sex is shutting down your desire and find out how to have desirable sex!

 Dr Lori Brotto believes a woman’s feelings about her partner contribute more than anything else toward her levels of desire.

-Find out more about how to connect to your sexual self.
+Find out more about the importance of and how to connect to your sexual self.